Ruling Party MP Accuses ISFED of Presenting False Pre-Election Report

 Regarding the report’s mention of no effective steps being taken to investigate individual acts of violence, Mikanadze stated that this is false.
 He claimed that representatives of the Ministry of Internal Affairs have addressed all cases mentioned in the report and initiated appropriate investigations.

-In conclusion, Mikanadze criticized the ISFED’s report for not accurately addressing the current political situation in Georgia and for failing to mention the efforts being made by the government to ensure a fair and democratic election process.
+In conclusion, Mikanadze criticized the ISFED’s report for not accurately addressing the current political situation in Georgia and for failing to mention the efforts being by the government to ensure a fair and election process.

 Read More @ georgiatoday.ge